 We believe our existing cash, cash equivalents, and investments will be sufficient to meet our working capital and capital expenditure needs for at least the next 18 months.
-However, we may experience lower than expected cash generated from operating activities or greater than expected capital expenditures, cost of revenue, or operating expenses, and we may need to raise additional capital to expand the commercialization of our products, expand and fund our operations, further our research and development activities, or acquire or invest in a business.
-Our future funding requirements will depend on many factors, including market acceptance of our products, the cost of our research and development activities, the cost of filing and prosecuting patent applications, the cost associated with litigation or disputes relating to intellectual property rights or otherwise, the cost and timing of regulatory clearances or approvals, if any, the cost and timing of establishing additional sales, marketing, and distribution capabilities, the cost and timing of establishing additional technical support capabilities, and the effect of competing technological and market developments.
+However, we may experience lower than expected cash generated from operating activities or greater than expected capital expenditures, cost of revenue, or operating expenses, and we may need to raise additional capital to fund our operations, further our research and development activities, or acquire or invest in a business.
+Our future funding requirements will depend on many factors, including market acceptance of our products, the cost of our research and development activities, the cost of filing and prosecuting patent applications, the cost associated with litigation or disputes relating to intellectual property rights or otherwise, the cost and timing of regulatory clearances or approvals, if any, the cost and timing of establishing additional sales, marketing, and distribution capabilities, the cost and timing of establishing additional technical support capabilities, the effect of competing technological and market developments, and the effectiveness of our efficiency and cost reduction initiatives.
 In the future, we may acquire businesses or technologies from third parties, and we may decide to raise additional capital through debt or equity financing to the extent we believe this is necessary to successfully complete these acquisitions.
-We currently have no material commitments or agreements relating to any such acquisitions.

 If we require additional funds in the future, we may not be able to obtain such funds on acceptable terms, or at all.
-If we raise additional funds by issuing equity securities, our stockholders may experience dilution.
+If we raise additional funds by issuing equity securities, including any issuances pursuant to our "at-the-market" equity offering program under our sales agreement with Cowen, our stockholders could experience dilution.
 Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
-Any debt or additional equity financing that we raise may contain terms that are not favorable to us or our stockholders.
-If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our products, or grant licenses on terms that are not favorable to us.
-If we are unable to raise adequate funds, we may have to liquidate some or all of our assets, or delay, reduce the scope of or eliminate some or all of our development programs.
+Any additional debt or equity financing that we raise may contain terms that are not favorable to us or our stockholders.
 If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products or license to third parties the rights to commercialize products or technologies that we would otherwise seek to commercialize.
-We also may have to reduce marketing, customer support, research and development, or other resources devoted to our products or cease operations.
+We also may have to reduce marketing, customer support, research and development, or other resources devoted to our products.